oroinc/documentation/commerce/admin_guide/payment/payment_methods/check_money_order.rst

 #.
 Click :guilabel:`Save`.

-Next, set up a payment rule that enables this payment method for all or some customer orders.
+Next, set up a payment rule that enables this payment method for all or some customer orders via the :ref:`Payment Rules Configuration <sys--payment-rules>` page.

 .. include:: /img/buttons/include_images.rst
    :start-after: begin